kmfoley/CMAQ/DOCS/Developers_Guide/CMAQ_Dev_Guide.md

 Once a feature or bug fix branch meets requirements for code consistency, benchmark testing, model output evaluation, and documentation including release notes, the developer may submit a pull request from their local feature or bug fix branch of their fork of the CMAQ repository on Github to the CMAQ public repository.
 This process is described in the Nuts and Bolts section below, and in the following [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github), which also provides instructions on how to keep a fork up to date with changes on the public release repository.

-Contributions will undergo a thorough code review within EPA before being incorporated in the next model release.
+Contributions will undergo a thorough code review wi EPA before being incorporated in the next model release.
 Depending on the size, scope, and importance of the contribution, the CMAQ development team may or may not agree to support the update through future releases.
 Decisions regarding ongoing support will be made on a case-by-case basis with input from the developer who submits the contribution.
 The following sections outline the CMAQ code development and review process in greater detail.